Pantone/RAL Converter

 Why aren't conversions exact?

-Pantone and RAL use specific inks/pigments that can't be exactly reproduced in RGB/HEX.
-Conversions are visual approximations.
+Pantone and RAL use specific inks and pigments with proprietary formulas that cannot be exactly reproduced in RGB/HEX (light-based models).
+Conversions are perceptual approximations based on the CIE LAB color space.

 When should I use Pantone vs RAL?

-Pantone for graphic and textile printing.
-RAL for industrial paint, signage and architecture.
+Pantone for graphic printing (brochures, packaging, cards), textile and fashion.
+RAL for industrial paint, signage, metal joinery, architecture and automotive.